Chapter Thirty Three

 “We’ve known the Marconi’s since forever, it’s a staple around here, at least once a week.”

 After dinner, we watch an episode of Justified and while Raylan dispenses with bad guys, we spread comfortably on the mat and couch.
-Tonight, Amaya sleeps with Zi, I sleep in my old routine Janah in the middle surrounded by me and Nikko.
+Bedtime, Zi takes the guest bedroom.